Daniil1235/funmagazin/README.md

 4. create a ref. link, to do this, open the bot profile, click *copy link*:
 [![](https://daniil1235.github.io/bot-photo/images/0.png)](https://daniil1235.github.io/bot-photo/images/0.png)
 now paste it into the browser, adding **?start=123488** to the end and follow it
-5. click start, and select the desired language. change products and the account in the database.
+5. click start, and select the desired language (not work). change products and the account in the database.

 ***
 by the way, the token in the commits is invalid.